 Welcome to the Live Music Capital of the World®!
-This 2 day itinerary provides an overview of the city, plus plenty of signposts to help you get your cultural bearings.
-Here, you’ll find a sampling of the Austin hits, with the top things to do, see and experience Austin hits.
+This 2-day itinerary provides an overview of the city, plus plenty of signposts to help you get your cultural bearings.
+Here, you’ll find a sampling of the Austin hits, with the top things to do, see and experience.
 Let our insider’s advice point you in the right direction for history and culture, as well as where to go for an amazing meal, a relaxing afternoon or a hot night out.
 Along the way, you'll get to support tons of local Black businesses, musicians, comedians, artists and more.

 Hopdoddy South Congress Exterior.
 Credit Nick Simonite.